ErenHDE/Void-HDE/README.md

  ./xbps-src pkg <package_name>
 ```
 ### Note:
 I'm new to this so if you have any problems, feel free to let me know.
+As I said, this is a personal repository, I will try to add as many packages as possible that are compatible with x86_64.
+If you have any packages you want, contact me.
+I will use this repo too :D